Water Hammer Calculator

 What causes water hammer in plumbing systems?

-Water hammer occurs when water flow is suddenly stopped or changed direction, creating a pressure surge.
-Common causes include rapid valve closure, pump startup/shutdown, check valve slamming, air in the system, and improper pipe support.
-The pressure wave travels at the speed of sound in water and can cause significant damage.
+Water hammer occurs when water flow is suddenly stopped or changes direction, creating a pressure surge.
+Common causes include rapid valve closure (solenoid valves in washing machines, quick-closing faucets), pump startup and shutdown, check valve slamming, air in the system, and improper pipe support.
+The pressure wave travels at the speed of sound in water (1,000–4,700 ft/s depending on pipe material) and can create pressure spikes 2–10 times the normal operating pressure.

 How do I calculate water hammer pressure?

-Use the Joukowsky equation: ΔP = ρ × a × ΔV, where ρ is water density, a is wave velocity, and ΔV is velocity change.
-Wave velocity depends on pipe material and dimensions.
-For steel pipes, wave velocity is typically 4,000-4,500 ft/s.
-The pressure surge can be 2-10 times the normal operating pressure.
+Use the Joukowsky equation: ΔP = ρ × a × ΔV, where ρ is water density (62.4 lb/ft³), a is the wave speed in the pipe, and ΔV is the velocity change.
+Wave speed depends on pipe material and dimensions — steel pipes typically have wave speeds of 3,300–4,700 ft/s, while PVC pipes are 1,000–1,600 ft/s.
+Our calculator above determines the exact wave speed based on your pipe diameter, wall thickness, and material.

 What is the critical closure time and why is it important?

 Critical closure time (Tc = 2L/a) is the time for a pressure wave to travel to the end of the pipe and back.
-If valve closure time exceeds Tc, water hammer is reduced.
-If closure is faster than Tc, full water hammer pressure occurs.
-This is why slow-closing valves are effective protection.
+If a valve closes faster than Tc, full Joukowsky water hammer pressure develops.
+If closure is slower than Tc, the reflected wave partially cancels the surge, reducing pressure proportionally.
+For example, a 100 ft steel pipe with wave speed 4,000 ft/s has Tc = 0.05 seconds — most solenoid valves close much faster, which is why they commonly cause water hammer.

 How can I prevent water hammer damage?